EnCorps Board of Directors

 Former Director, U-2 Operations

 Aerospace Engineering Teacher, STEM Academy of Hollywood

-It is clear he has inspired an interest in engineering and aerospace in his students.
+Lewis inspired an interest in engineering and aerospace in his students.
 One student shared, “I never really knew what was out there, in terms of the field.
-He tells us about how he got there and I can see myself doing that a few years from now.”
+He told us about how he got there and I can see myself doing that a few years from now.”

 “At the end of the day, what’s going to be your legacy?
 What have you impacted?
-As I share my experience, they are realizing I too can do that.
+As I share my experience, my students are realizing I too can do that.
 They will be better individuals because I am here.”